Amy Sherman-Palladino: The Return of Jezebel James

 On August 1, 2006, The Hollywood Reporter announced that the Fox Network had ordered a pilot of a new comedy project from Sherman-Palladino.
 The untitled comedy, which received a pilot commitment from the network, was about two sisters who come together after years apart, when one of the sisters agrees to carry the other's baby.
 Sherman-Palladino wrote, executive produced and directed the pilot.

 In December 2006, at the Hollywood Radio & Television Society's Hitmakers luncheon, Palladino revealed the name of her new sitcom: The Return of Jezebel James.
 The series debuted on March 14, 2008, on Fox starring Parker Posey.
-The show was subsequently cancelled on March 24, 2008, after only three episodes were aired.
+It was canceled on March 24, 2008, after only three episodes aired.

 Bunheads

 ABC Family picked up Sherman-Palladino's pilot, Bunheads, to series.
 It premiered on June 11, 2012.
-The series stars Sutton Foster as a Las Vegas showgirl who, after impulsively getting married, moves to the sleepy coastal town 'Paradise' and winds up working at her new mother-in-law's dance studio: The Paradise Dance Academy.
+The series stars Sutton Foster as a Las Vegas showgirl who, after impulsively getting married, moves to the sleepy coastal town of Paradise and winds up working at her new mother-in-law's dance studio: The Paradise Dance Academy.
 Kelly Bishop, who portrayed Emily Gilmore in Gilmore Girls, plays the recurring role of Fanny Flowers, her mother-in-law.
 On July 22, 2013, five months after the end of Season 1, it was announced that Bunheads would not be renewed for a second season.